noslate-project/noslate/README.md

 ### Noslate Project

 Noslate Project is developed by Alibaba and part based on the Node.js project.
 All changes licensed under the MIT License.
-See the NOTICE file for more information.